bartroot/GSH/README.md

 The code runs from Matlab 2016a, but highest version is recommended.

-SHBundle (https://www.gis.uni-stuttgart.de/en/research/downloads/shbundle/) from is not needed to be downloaded, however the code does use some files from this bundle:
+SHBundle (https://www.gis.uni-stuttgart.de/en/research/downloads/shbundle/) is not needed to be downloaded, however the GSH code uses some functions from this bundle:

 - cs2sc.m
 - sc2cs.m